benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 The typical flow for modifying a stored credit card is:

-<i class="numberCircle gray">1</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
+1. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all of a consumer's stored payments.
 Credit Card account numbers are masked in the response.

-<i class="numberCircle gray">2</i>Call [Modify Credit Card Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-credit-card-stored-payment-put){:target="new-tab"} .
+2. Call [Modify Credit Card Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-credit-card-stored-payment-put){:target="new-tab"} .
 Get the `payment_id` path parameter from the appropriate `paymentId` field that was returned in the response of **Step 1**.

-<i class="numberCircle gray">3</i>[Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just modified to confirm that the credit card was updated.
+3. [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just modified to confirm that the credit card was updated.
 Credit Card account numbers are masked in the response.

 Listed below is the [Modify Credit Card Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-modify-credit-card-stored-payment-put){:target="new-tab"} PUT request URI.
 This endpoint requires a service-to-service JWT in the X-Nike-Authorization header.